 In case of multi-layer clouds, CC4CL is not able to retrieve CTH of the top layer if the latter is optically thin.
-The estimate is rather a mid-layer cloud pressure value.
+The estimate is rather somehwere between the two cloud pressure value.
 This is an expected limitation of our framework, and also of other retrieval algorithms using passive sensor data \citep{Holz08,Karlsson10}. \citet{Poulsen12} found that ORAC CTP and CER estimates are robust when the top ice cloud layer is $>$ 5 optical depths, and otherwise are the weighted average of several cloud layers.
 The AVHRR heritage channels do not provide sufficient information on retrieving cloud vertical structure.
-In case of semi-transparent top layer clouds, the underground signal, may it stem from a cloud or the Earth's surface, contributes to the total TOA reflectance or brightness temperature to variable extent.
+In case of semi-transparent top-layer clouds, the upwelling signal, may it stem from a cloud or the Earth's surface, contributes to the total TOA reflectance or brightness temperature.
 This mixed satellite measurement is input to CC4CL, which retrieves cloud parameters assuming a single cloud layer.
-As brightness temperatures and reflectances of, e.g., a cold, semi-transparent, bright top layer cirrus cloud overlapping a warmer, opaque, and darker low level water cloud, are a mix of several contributing surfaces, so will be the final retrieval value.
-Any CTH retrieved from AVHRR (heritage) data is rather the radiatively efficient than physical or geometrical cloud top \citep{Karlsson13}.
+As brightness temperatures and reflectances of, e.g., a cold, semi-transparent, bright top-layer cirrus cloud overlapping a warmer, opaque, and darker low-level water cloud, are a mix of several contributing surfaces, so will be the final retrieval value.
+Any CTH retrieved from AVHRR (heritage) data is the radiatively effective than physical cloud top \citep{Karlsson13}.
 For CC4CL, we often see that the final CTH estimate is placed between top and lower levels and is thus an underestimate, which is a common problem amongst retrieval algorithms using passive sensor data \citep{Watts11,Holz08,Karlsson13}.

 Multi layer cloud property retrievals have been developed \citep{Watts11}, and we also implemented and tested such an approach within CC4CL.
-However, this method requires additional MODIS channels other than those already contained within the AVHRR heritage set, and thus will not be applicable to a full AVHRR reprocessing.
+However, this method requires MODIS channels beyond the AVHRR heritage set, and thus will not be applicable to a full AVHRR reprocessing.
 For ESA Cloud\textunderscore cci, the decision was made to deliberately trade spectral information provided by MODIS and AATSR for time series continuity.
 Thus, discontinuities due to changing spectral resolutions within the entire dataset are avoided (\textcolor{red}{cite Martins paper}).
 In addition, we introduced corrected estimates of CTP and the derived CTT and CTH to get closer to the physical or geometrical cloud top.
 The correction is based on a vertical displacement of CTP along the atmospheric profile based on optical thickness and the cloud's extinction coefficient (\textcolor{red}{cite Greg's paper, where this is probably shown in detail}).
 The correction is only made for ice phase clouds.

 On a first view, estimates of cloud phase appear reasonable when compared to Calipso.
-However, we find a best overall agreement of $\approx$ 65 \% for the lower layers (cumulative COD $>$ 0.15 or $>$ 1).
-This is just slightly better than a random guess of cloud phase, which would converge towards a 50 \% level of agreement with Calipso as the sample size increases.
+However, we find a best overall agreement of $\sim$ 65 \% for the lower layers (cumulative COD $>$ 0.15 or $>$ 1).
+This is just slightly better than a random guess of cloud phase.
 Cloud phase is generally difficult to quantify, and estimates of various satellite derived products disagree considerably for that variable \citep{Stengel15}.
 An evaluation of MODIS Collection 6 cloud phase yielded a total cloud phase agreement of over 90 \% with CALIOP.
-However, as the study is exclusively based on single-phase cloudy pixels, the performance of MODIS C6 as applied to multi phase pixels is still unknown \citep{Marchant16}.
+However, as the study is exclusively based on single-phase cloudy pixels, the performance of MODIS C6 as applied to multi-phase pixels is still unknown \citep{Marchant16}.
 We also find very high scores for cloud phase determination if restricting the analysis to optically thick, spatially extensive cloud fields such as in study site AFR.
 There, cloud phase agrees with lower layer CALIOP estimates by as much as 95 \%.